jackmacaa/API-project/README.md

 "first" and "second" being the date inputs (dates can be in any order).

-"convert" How to change the output from days to: "seconds", "minutes", "hours" or "years" (only works for api/1 currently).
+"convert" How to change the output from days to: "seconds", "minutes", "hours" or "years" (currently only works for api/1).

-"timeZoneFirst" and "timeZoneSecond" to add on the specific timezone code e.g. "+10:30" is Adelaide, "+01:00" is Italy and "-03:00" is Greenland (only works for api/1 currently).
+"timeZoneFirst" and "timeZoneSecond" to add on the specific timezone code e.g. "+10:30" is Adelaide, "+01:00" is Italy and "-03:00" is Greenland (currently only works for api/1).

 ---